This post may contain affiliate links. Please read our disclosure policy.

 - 1 jalapeño thinly sliced

-- 2 pieces of fresh French bread, baguette
+- 2 pieces fresh French bread, baguette

 Instructions